olivierpolack/olivierpolack/README.md

 - 👀 I’m interested in software obviously
 - 🌱 I’m currently learning a bit of everything, starting from the basics of web developpement
 - 💞️ I’m looking to collaborate on any easy learning tools, especially anything related to kanji, hanzi, (asiatic) fonts.
 How do all those characters get displayed, input, and most important printed.
+- I am also currently enrolled in an Udacity Nanodegree program focused on AI product management.
 - 📫 How to reach me : o.polack@gmail.com

 <!---